open-cloud/open-cloud.github.io.old/4_notes.md

 2. Normal users should not be able to change their site.
 [Tony]

 3. Documentation link at top of all pages point to Guide rather than admin/doc.
-[Scott]
+[Done]

 4. Hide monitoring mini-dashboard for now.
-[Scott]
+[Done]

 5. A non-admin should not be able to write Deployment state.
 [Tony]